Kellen A. Kane, Ph.D., MPA

 I am a public policy scholar with expertise in social policy, health policy, state politics, program evaluation, and LGBTQIA+ politics.

-As part of the efforts to downsize the Federal workforce, I am on administrative leave from my position as a Program Evaluator for the U.S. Office of Personnel Management (OPM).
-At OPM, I conducted research on a variety of topics related to public personnel management, including the effects of employee benefits, workplace flexibilities, and training on key outcomes for the Federal workforce.
-This website and any highlighted research do not reflect the views or work of OPM or the Federal government and are maintained in my personal capacity as a scholar and educator.
+Prior to joining the LBJ School, I was a Program Evaluator for the U.S. Office of Personnel Management (OPM).
+At OPM, I conducted research on various topics related to public personnel management, including the effects of employee benefits, workplace flexibility, and training on key outcomes for the Federal workforce.
+I joined OPM after serving as a Research Fellow with the Better Government Lab at Georgetown University's McCourt School of Public Policy, where I collaborated with Federal agencies to design rigorous evaluations and build evaluation capacity.

 Currently, I have coauthored work published in The Forum, the Journal of Health Politics, Policy, & Law, and Politics & Gender.
 I also have a book chapter published in a recent iteration of Interest Group Politics.